ICT transforming education in Africa

 - Facilitate the development of national ICT in education policies and master plans and knowledge-sharing, including supporting the Information for All Programme (IFAP)

 - Build a collaborative network of key education institutions, including relevant Korean institutions such as KNOU and KERIS.

-- Establish an e-school model to align learners’ competencies with the new curriculum for primary and secondary schools
+- Establish an e-school model to align learners’ competencies with the new national curriculum for primary and secondary schools

 - Facilitate policy development and share best practices to build knowledge societies.

 - Strengthen e-education and ICTs in primary and secondary education, through an ICT-enhanced school model aligned with the new curriculum (including the e-School strategy, support for teachers, learning management systems, and e-Learning environment).

 - Strengthen the capacities of higher and tertiary education institutions to use diverse approaches to facilitate lifelong and open and distance learning, including through the digitalization of materials, introduction of blended learning, and innovative ICT solutions for ODL.

 - Create an enabling policy environment for the effective use of ICTs in primary, secondary, higher, and tertiary education.